explorable-viz/fluid/artifact-evaluation-response-2.md

 > 2. Can I be pointed to at least one example of forward analysis among the existing benchmarks?

+The three linking tests () all make use of the De Morgan Dual of the forward analysis.

 The implementation does support running the forward analysis independently of the backward analysis, running the forward analysis without the De Morgan dual, and forward-analysing from code selections to output selections.
-We agree that these would be interesting topics to explore, but we had neither the time nor space to explore these in the paper.
+Unfortunately we had neither the time nor space to explore these in the paper, although they are important topics that we intend to explore in the future.

 > 3. Please make the fixes pertaining to (6) from @a7